Icinga/icinga2/doc/10-icinga-template-library.md

 **vmware-esx-soap-host-check**

 Check command object for the `check_vmware_esx` plugin.
-Simple check to verify a successfull connection to VMware SOAP API.
+Simple check to verify a successful connection to VMware SOAP API.

 Custom attributes passed as [command parameters](03-monitoring-basics.md#command-passing-parameters):